nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## FAQ

 **Q**: Can I use PennyWise without internet? <br>
 **A**: Absolutely!
-In fact, PennyWise is meant to be used as a offline application.
+In fact, PennyWise is meant to be used as an offline application.
 This means that your personal data will be even more secure as well!

 **Q**: How do I transfer my data to another Computer? <br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PennyWise home folder.

 **Q**: Why is my edit and delete command invalid?
-I am sure i included all the required parameters. <br>
+I am sure I included all the required parameters. <br>
-**A**: Make sure that your `INDEX_OF_ENTRY` is the first parameter after the command word
+**A**: Make sure that your `INDEX_OF_ENTRY` is the first parameter after the command word.

 **Q**: I want to have a `Medical` category to log my expenses.
 Is there anyway I can do it? <br>
 **A**: The categories for income and expenses entries are fixed.
-However we are exploring the possibilities of user added categories so do look out for our software updates!
+However, we are exploring the possibilities of user added categories so do look out for our software updates!
+For now, kindly categorise them under `Others`.

 **Q**: Why are there missing dates on my Line Graph? <br>
 **A**: PennyWise automatically removes certain elements to ensure you can still get an overview of your finances!